vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 Beware that running all applications in parallel will dump the log output of all applications to the same terminal, which can make debugging difficult.
-Also, pressing *Ctrl-C* will kill all applications at once.
+Also, pressing `Ctrl+C` will kill all applications at once.
 If you need to stop one application you can use the [JVM Project Status tool](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jps.html) to list Java processes by running